Anurag252/anurag252.github.io/_posts/2025-08-27-chapter-4-TLPI.md

 - writing to holes increases disk size but not file size
 - holes do not consume disk space but appear in file size

+- `ioctl` can be used to write control bytes to a device or file when its not possible using `read` and `write`